 Now, I want to give you a little word of warning before we begin…

-His approach to the markets is radically different than what you’ve likely seen before.
+His approach to the markets is radically different from what you’ve likely seen before.

 For one, Bryan is NOT trying to identify stocks that go up.